-Traumatic Brain Injury
+About Traumatic Brain Injury

-A traumatic brain injury (TBI) results from a blow or jolt to the head that disrupts the normal function of the brain.
+A traumatic brain injury (TBI) is the result of a blow or jolt to the head or a penetrating head injury that disrupts the normal function of the brain.
 It may knock you out briefly or for an extended period, or make you feel confused or see stars, also known as an alteration of consciousness.
-Categories for TBI are mild, moderate, severe or penetrating.
-The most common form of TBI in the military is mild, also referred to as concussion.
+However, not all blows or jolts to the head result in a TBI.